-When someone is suffering from a physical injury or illness, it’s most often easy to spot, however, when it comes to how we feel inside, it can be much harder to discern.
-When looking after the elderly, much attention is paid to their physical needs, but as anyone with a certificate in counselling will tell you, it’s just as important to keep an eye on their mental wellbeing.
+When someone is suffering from a physical injury or illness, it’s most often easy to spot; however, when it comes to how we feel inside, it can be much harder to discern.
+When looking after the elderly, much attention is paid to their physical needs, but as anyone who has completed a counselling course will tell you, it’s just as important to keep an eye on their mental well-being.

 Sign #1 - Behavioral Changes

 The first symptom we look at relates to changes in their normal behaviour, as this is a big indicator of mental distress.
 Often overlooked and classed as ‘just having a bad day’, even small changes in their daily routines and rituals point towards there being something wrong.
 These indicators can be subtle, but they still may indicate a problem.

 Sign #2 - Problems With Decision-making

 Take any mental health-related short courses online, and you’ll find out that emotional distress can also manifest in difficulty making decisions.
 This could relate to confusion, memory problems, anxiety, judgement or simply not caring about the outcome - all of which potentially point towards the need for counselling.